ROCm/rocm-install-on-linux/docs/how-to/3rd-party/jax-install.rst

 JAX provides a NumPy-like API, which combines automatic differentiation and the Accelerated Linear Algebra (XLA) compiler to achieve high-performance machine learning at scale.

-JAX uses composable transformations of Python+Numpy through just-in-time (JIT) compilation, automatic vectorization, and parallelization.
+JAX uses composable transformations of Python+NumPy through just-in-time (JIT) compilation, automatic vectorization, and parallelization.

 To learn about JAX, including profiling and optimizations, refer to the